Are you interested in becoming an ACP Facilitator?

 - Meet certification requirements by completing 3-6-hours of online education and attending a one-day training session

-- Conduct individual or group ACP facilitations and commit to conducting at 2-4 facilitations per month
+- Aim to conduct 4-6 individual or group ACP facilitations per month

 - An individual with an interest and enthusiasm for communicating the benefits of advance care planning.
 Strong ability to listen actively and remain value-neutral.
 A clinical background is not necessary.